HandsOnDataViz/book/spreadsheet/vlookup/README.md

-# Match Columns with the VLOOKUP Formula
+# Match Data with the VLOOKUP Function

 *By [Jack Dougherty](../../introduction/who.md), last updated March 16, 2016*

+**TO DO** rewrite to pose the problem: how can you easily match data between two different spreadsheets?
+Show picture.
+Yes, while you could manually copy and paste, that would take forever and you could make errors.
+A better strategy is to see how the VLOOKUP function on most spreadsheet tools can automate this task for you.
+Also, emphasize Google Sheets examples

-Most spreadsheet tools include a VLOOKUP formula function to automatically "look up" missing data for a column in the first table, and fill it with matching data from a vertical column in a second table.
+Most spreadsheet tools include a VLOOKUP function to automatically "look up" missing data for a column in the first table, and fill it with matching data from a vertical column in a second table.
 If the two tables share a common data column, you can use VLOOKUP to save time.

 ![](vlookup-concept.png)